PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 Installing tracking code via Tag Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+This is the easiest and recommended way of tracking code installation.

 #.
 Sign in to your Piwik PRO with your admin or Super User account.
 #.
 Click on menu button on the top left.